Online Sunshine Logo

 (c) A board member may not be required to participate in a voluntary assessment on concrete masonry units as a condition of appointment.
 A member representing a manufacturer must have been employed by a manufacturer engaging in the trade of manufacture of concrete masonry products for at least 5 years immediately preceding the first day of his or her service on the board.
 All members of the board shall serve without compensation but are entitled to reimbursement for per diem and travel expenses incurred in carrying out the intents and purposes of this section in accordance with s.
 112.061.

-(d) In addition to the 13 voting members described in paragraph (a), the Secretary of Economic Opportunity, or his or her designee, shall serve ex officio as a nonvoting member of the board of directors of the council.
+(d) In addition to the 13 voting members described in paragraph (a), the Secretary of Commerce, or his or her designee, shall serve ex officio as a nonvoting member of the board of directors of the council.

 (3) The council may accept grants, donations, contributions, or gifts from any source if the use of such resources is not restricted in a manner that the council considers to be inconsistent with the objectives of this section.